 COnservation of Paper

-BACC conservators are experienced in the treatment and care of artifacts composed of paper, paper-related, or parchment supports.
-We have successfully treated a broad range of objects, from eighteenth-century South Asian paintings delicately rendered in opaque watercolor to large-scale photographs by Richard Avedon.
+BACC conservators are experienced in the examination, treatment, and care of artifacts composed of paper, paper-related, or parchment supports.
+We have successfully treated a broad range of objects, from seventeenth-century South Asian paintings delicately rendered in opaque watercolor to large-scale photographs by Richard Avedon.
 Rembrandt etchings, Toulouse-Lautrec posters, historic artifacts, and drawings and prints by modern American masters such as Charles Burchfield have all been treated to great success in our paper department.